 In 2008, the issue made it to the U.S. Supreme Court, which backed the Bush administration with an 8-1 decision.
 Writing for the majority, Justice Antonin Scalia reasoned that allowing state lawsuits stemming from federally approved devices "disrupts the federal scheme," under which the FDA looks at both risks and benefits.
 In state cases, Scalia continued, a jury would only see the injured plaintiff and a device's potential dangers, while the patients who benefited from the device would not be represented in court.

-Sitting in an Old Town coffee shop on a recent afternoon, Meyers said she feels the court's ruling protects corporations while leaving patients vulnerable.
+Sitting in an Old Town coffee shop on a recent afternoon, Myers said she feels the court's ruling protects corporations while leaving patients vulnerable.

-Meyers' frustration stems not only from her personal experience, but from knowing she is one of at least 15,000 women who say they have suffered horribly adverse reactions to Essure and have no recourse.
-Like Meyers, many of these women say their lives have been nightmarish since the procedure — a daily maze of pain and confusion.
+Myers' frustration stems not only from her personal experience, but from knowing she is one of at least 15,000 women who say they have suffered horribly adverse reactions to Essure and have no recourse.
+Like Myers, many of these women say their lives have been nightmarish since the procedure — a daily maze of pain and confusion.